The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Roy Lichtenstein’s Cathedral 4 (signed) is estimated to be worth between £11,000 and £16,000.
-This lithograph print, created in 1969, has shown consistent value growth, with an average annual growth rate of 10%.
-This work has an auction history of seven total sales since its entry to the market in October 2008.
-In the past 12 months, the average selling price was £11,538, with a total of one artwork sold.
-Over the past five years, the average annual growth rate of this work is 10%.
+The value of Roy Lichtenstein’s Cathedral 4 (signed) is estimated to be worth between £10,500 and £16,000.
+This lithograph print, created in 1969, has shown consistent value growth, with an average annual growth rate of 8%.
+Over the past 12 months, the artwork has sold once at an average selling price of £11,538.
+This work has a strong auction history, having been sold 7 times at auction since its initial sale in October 2008.
 The edition size of this artwork is limited to 75.

 Unlock up-to-the-minute market data on Roy Lichtenstein's Cathedral 4, login or create a free account today